-Nairobi, 13 November, 2020 / 9:25 PM
+Nairobi, 13 November, 2020 / 9:25 pm (ACI Africa).

 Bishops in Eastern Africa have expressed their solidarity with the people of God in Ethiopia amid reportedly escalating violence pitting the Federal government against the local authorities of the country’s Northernmost Tigray region.